evtricks/DiffStega/README.md

 - Reference image with **correct password**: `<name>`\_ref_pw_`<correct password>`.png
 - Reference image with **wrong password**: `<name>`\_wrg_pw_`<wrong password>`.png

-## Test on Unistega
+## Test on Unistega dataset

-You can download Unistega from this [link](https://drive.google.com/file/d/1ITaNvYAP8hB32TxwEo4Rdf-515plUOdA/view).
+You can download Unistega dataset from this [link](https://drive.google.com/file/d/1ITaNvYAP8hB32TxwEo4Rdf-515plUOdA/view).
 Please unzip it into `./dataset` folder.
 The file structure should be

 ```angular2html
 project